grenedalf: population genetic statistics for the next generation of pool sequencing: Tajima's D

 Hence, finding a comprehensive solution that \emph{actually} yields the intended quantitatively comparable values of Tajima's D might involve knowledge of population history and simulations under a neutral model.
 We hence do not further pursue this approach at the time being.

 In conclusion, we suggest the following:

-\begin{itemize} \item The approach of \toolname{PoPoolation} to use the minimum coverage $b$ to compute $\tilde{n}$ is likely not reasonable. \item Instead, using the pool size to replace the whole term, i.\,e., $\tilde{n} = n$, is better under high coverages. \item Alternatively, for a more conservative approach, we can compute $\tilde{n}$ as in \eqnref{eq:NTildeClosedForm}, by using pool size $n$, but set $c$ to the minimum empirical coverage found in the given window. \item By far the easiest and safest option in our opinion is to (for now) abandon the goal of quantitative comparability with the classic Tajima's D, and instead directly use the difference of $\theta_{\pi,\text{pool}}$ and $\theta_{w, \text{pool}}$.
-As long as coverage is relatively equal along the regions being compared, this should enable the detection of outliers and other features of interest. \end{itemize}
+\begin{itemize} \item The approach of \toolname{PoPoolation} to use the minimum read depth $b$ to compute $\tilde{n}$ is likely not reasonable. \item Instead, using the pool size to replace the whole term, i.\,e., $\tilde{n} = n$, is better under high read depths.
+This basically assumes that the number of individuals sequenced is equal to the pool size. \item Alternatively, for a more conservative approach, we can compute $\tilde{n}$ as in \eqnref{eq:NTildeClosedForm}, by using pool size $n$, but set $c$ to the minimum empirical read depth found in the given window. \item By far the easiest and safest option in our opinion is to (for now) abandon the goal of quantitative comparability with the classic Tajima's D, and instead directly use the difference of $\theta_{\pi,\text{pool}}$ and $\theta_{w, \text{pool}}$.
+As long as read depth is relatively equal along the regions being compared, this should enable the detection of outliers and other features of interest. \end{itemize}

 Lastly, we want to invite the research community to further scrutinize these approaches, and provide suggestions for how to move forward, in order to get a Pool-seq equivalent of Tajima's D that is quantitatively comparable to the classic estimator.